 Non-Profit organizations located within the MPTC District -No charge

 Specialized Labs – $35-$100/hr

-The applicant must contact the campus and indicate the specified date(s), time(s), nature of the event, technology needs, attendance by public officials, and size of the group.
-Appropriate space will be reserved, pending return of the signed “Application for Rental of MPTC Facilities” form.
+Applicants must complete the online request form and indicate the specified date(s), time(s), nature of the event, technology needs, attendance by public officials, and size of the group.
+Upon approval the appropriate space will be reserved, pending return of the signed “Application for Rental of MPTC Facilities” form.

 Applications must be made at least 30 days in advance and the signed “Application for Rental of MPTC Facilities” forms must be returned to the campus coordinator within 10 business days of the event.